 It was this version of the Chianina that American troops discovered in Italy during World War II.
 Servicemen from cattle-raising states recognized the potential of these huge beef machines, but for several decades nothing happened.
 Italian cattle were plagued with foot-and-mouth disease, so the USDA, not surprisingly, wanted nothing to do with importing them.

 But as years passed and artificial insemination became more commonplace, the chance finally came to introduce Chi genetics into the United States.
 A private quarantine station was established in Italy, and 17 of the biggest bulls in the country were hunted up.
 Of those sires, the first to have progeny born in the United States was Diaceto I. His bull calf was born to an Angus cow in California on January 31, 1972.
 The calf grew up into a large, lean bull that impressed cattlemen all across the country.
 Suddenly it seemed that everyone was clamoring for a chance to breed their cows to a Chianina bull, and the Italian quarantine station was kept busy.
 Canada was another source of semen, and in 1973 the first purebred Chianina in the United States arrived from Canada, as well.

 There was a Chi crossbreeding craze in America for a time, as the giant cattle were bred to favorite beef breeds like the Angus and the Hereford to achieve well-marbled meat in a bigger package.
-American cattle quickly grew taller and taller under the influence of this and other large-framed European breeds, a trend which is only now starting to lag.
+American cattle quickly grew taller and taller under the influence of this and other large-framed Continental breeds, a trend which is only now starting to lag.

-The Chianina’s primary use in America is to create large, lean crossbreeds for beef, but purebreds are still sometimes used as draft oxen, particularly in the New England area.
+The Chianina’s primary use in America is to create large, lean crossbreeds for beef.
+A few purebreds are still sometimes used as draft oxen, particularly in the New England area.

 Unfortunately, the Chi has earned a reputation for poor temperament in its adopted country.
 “Crazy” is a word frequently used to describe its rather unstable personality.
 Individual temperaments run the gamut from nervous to aggressive, and crossbreeding doesn’t always improve the situation.